What is the South Pacific Engineers Association (SPEA)?

 - building engineering education within the region towards the ultimate

 goal of regional engineering qualifications receiving wider international recognition;

 - raising the technical capacity of engineering-related institutions;

 - representing the region's engineers in the global context; and

 - creating a network that supports professional development amongst

 engineers and engineering organisations in the region by regular communication.

-SPEA is supported by the Institution of Professional Engineers New Zealand and by Engineers Australia
+SPEA is supported by Engineering New Zealand and by Engineers Australia

 |SPEA gratefully acknowledges the sponsorship of Fletcher Construction to enable the Council of SPEA to meet face to face during 2012.|